Archangels of Protection

 The phrase is useful only when the role stays layered.
 Scripture, later devotion, liturgy, esoteric reception, and modern spiritual practice do not all speak with the same authority.

-"A role page is strongest when it explains why different figures gather around a theme without pretending the theme is a formal rank in every tradition."
+"A role guide is strongest when it explains why different figures gather around a theme without pretending the theme is a formal rank in every tradition."

 Dr. James WrightPh.D.
 Religious Studies, Oxford